-I was talking with an entrepreneur and investor here in Chicago today, and he pointed out a distinction that I’ve started to notice more and more over the past couple years:
+I was talking with an entrepreneur and investor here in Chicago recently, and he pointed out a distinction that I’ve started to notice more and more over the past couple of years:

 High Tech Startups